typhonjs-node-rollup/plugin-bundle-core/README.md

-# plugin-core
+# plugin-bundle-core
-Provides a single Oclif plugin combining all of the core Rollup plugins
+Provides a single Oclif plugin combining all the core Rollup plugins.